winitzki/scall/tutorial/programming_dhall.md

 The only recursive type directly supported by Dhall is the built-in type `List`, and its functionality is intentionally limited, so that Dhall's termination guarantees remain in force.

 User-defined recursive types and functions must be encoded in a non-recursive way.
 Later chapters in this book will show how to use the Church encoding for that purpose.
 In practice, this means the user is limited to finite data structures and fold-like functions on them.
-General recursion is not possible (because it cannot have a termination guarantee).
+General recursion is not possible (because it cannot guarantee termination).

 Dhall is a purely functional language with no side effects.
 There are no mutable values, no exceptions, no multithreading, no writing to disk, etc.

-A Dhall program is a single expression that evaluates to a normal form, and that's that.
+A Dhall program may contain only a single expression that evaluates to a normal form.
 The resulting normal form can be used via imports in another Dhall program, or converted to JSON, YAML, and other formats.

 ### Modules and imports